DandyHQ/mace/README.md

 * Executing any text in any window as a command
 * Customisable hot bar for regularly used commands
-* Support for writing custom commands and adding them to the current session
 * Tabbed interface

 ## To Do